kwpeters/publishtogit/README.md

    publish commit just created.
 Consumers of the package can add this URL as a dependency in their projects.

-## Setting up your project to use publishtogit
+## Setting up your project to publish using publishtogit

 1. Install publishtogit as a devDependency: